 Texas Chapter Board Members

-Brandi Gandy: Treasurer
+Brandi Gandy: Vice President

 Brandi holds a Bachelor of Science degree in Mathematics with a minor in Education.
 She worked as a middle school teacher prior to having her heart warrior, Madison.
 Brandi first learned about the heart world when Madison was prenatally diagnosed with HLHS and dextrocarida.
 Madison was born in May of 2011 and added to her diagnosis pulmonary atresia and stenosis of the LPA.
 In an effort to give Madison the best possible chance at a long and happy life, Brandi started working to help raise funds for CHF by asking for donations and attending various events.
 She is very excited to be serving The Children’s Heart Foundation as treasurer and cannot wait to be a part of raising funds for and awareness of congenital heart defects!